h2oai/tutorials/Driverless AI/build-your-own-custom-recipe/build-your-own-custom-recipe.md

 The **False Positive Rate** is the algorithm where all the elements that were incorrectly classified (False Positives) will be divided by the sum of all the elements that were correctly classified (True Positives) and incorrectly classified (False Positives).

-If you would like to review or learn more about binary classification in Driverless AI, view our [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus](https://training.h2o.ai/products/tutorial-1b-machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus).
+If you would like to review or learn more about binary classification in Driverless AI, view our [Machine Learning Experiment Scoring and Analysis - Financial Focus](https://training.h2o.ai/products/self-paced-course-1b-machine-learning-experiment-scoring-and-analysis-financial-focus).

 ### Essentials to Building a Scorer